voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/data-synchronization.md

 The product validation is based on the API payload and the data stored in Voucherify's product inventory.

 However, if a product does not exist in Voucherify, the validation will use the product data included in the payload.
-Even if the product does exist in Voucherify, the payload data are used in the request.
-This way, frequent API calls can be avoided to keep the product inventory up to date.
+Even if the product does exist in Voucherify, the payload data are used instead of those stored in the system.
+This method can be used to avoid frequent API calls to keep the product inventory up to date.

 > 🚧 Product data in the request
 >
 > Unlike customer data, product data provided in the request payload alone do not create a new product in Voucherify.
-If you want to store products in Voucherify, they need to be created or imported.
+If you want to store products in Voucherify, they need to be created manually in the dashboard or imported with a CSV file.
 >
-> Also, the product data is not upserted through requests.
-Product updates are also carried out through product edit function in Voucherify or through a CSV file import.
+> Also, even though Voucherify uses the payload data instead of the data stored in the system, the product data is not upserted through requests.
+Products can be updated through product edit function or by importing a CSV file.
 >
 > To enable product updates through the payload, use the [override attribute](#overriding-product-data).